chrisfarms/chrisfarms.github.com/Ext.ux/README.md

 {
     xtype: 'tokenfield',         // the TokenField xtype
-    tokenSeperator: ',',         // [optional] a single character to use as the delimiter name:'tags',                 // standard Field name
+    tokenSeperator: ',',         // [optional] a single character to use as the delimiter
+    largeTapArea: false,         // [optional] set to true to cause a tap anywhere on token to remove it name:'tags',                 // standard Field name
     label:'Tags',                // [optional] standard Field label
     returnType: 'string',        // [optional] choice of either 'string' or 'array' return-type default is 'array'